vineetjoshi92/Radarcharts-in-R/README.md

 # Radarcharts-in-R
-Radar charts for to compare attributes of soccer players and teams
+Radar charts to compare attributes of soccer players and teams